supervisely-ecosystem/export-to-pascal-voc/README.md

 In addition, Pascal VOC format implies the presence of train/val.
-If images doesn't have such tags, data will be splitted by default into 50% for training and 50% for validation.
-The distributions of images and objects by class are approximately equal across the training and validation sets.
+If images doesn't have such tags, data will be splitted by default into 80% for training and 20% for validation.
 You can also assign corresponding tags (`train` or `val`) to images manually, or by using our app [`Assign train/val tags to images`](https://ecosystem.supervise.ly/apps/tag-train-val-test).

 #### Pascal VOC format has the following ImageSets: